 - WH11.
 Use non-combustible materials or materials with a high resistance to fire for roof coverings.
 Class A UL/ASTM (American Society for Testing and Materials) fire-rated materials (e.g. metal, clay tile or class A rated asphalt shingle) are recommended. - WH12.
 Use tempered or multi-paned glass for doors and windows. - WH13.
 Use non-combustible or ignition-resistant materials such as stucco, metal siding, bricks, logs or heavy timber, or poured concrete for exterior wall finishes and decks.
-At a minimum, provide 15 cm of non-combustible surface between the ground and siding. - WH14.
-Sheath-in (skirt) the underside of balconies, decks, porches, manufactured homes and open foundations with fire-resistant materials.
+At a minimum, provide 15 cm of noncombustible surface between the ground and siding.

-Image 16: Building and design materials must be chosen thoughtfully.
+Image 6: Building and design materials must be chosen thoughtfully.

-- WH15.
+- WH14.
+Sheath-in (skirt) the underside of balconies, decks, porches, manufactured homes and open foundations with fire-resistant materials. - WH15.
 Cap or screen chimney vents with spark arrestors 12-gauge (or better) metal mesh with openings of less than 13 mm. - WH16.
 Use closed eaves or screen eaves with 3 mm or smaller wire mesh. - WH17.
 Screen vents with wire mesh 3 mm or smaller or use ASTM ember-resistant rated vents.